Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: High-level Overview

 \section{High-level Overview}

-In this section we want to give an intuitive explanation of our result.
+We give an intuitive explanation of our construction.
+This section has two parts.
 As mentioned, we use the technique of Lipton~\cite{lipton1976reachability} to count to $2^{2^n}$ using $4n$ registers.
-We will give a brief explanation in Section~\ref{ssec:de-counting}.
+We will give a brief explanation of the original technique in Section~\ref{ssec:de-counting}.
+Readers might also find the restatement of Liptons proof in~\cite{Esparza96} instructive ― the Petri net programs introduced therein are closer to our approach, and more similar to models used in the recent Petri net literature.

 A straightforward application of the above technique only works if some guarantees are provided for the initial configuration (e.g.\ that the $4n$ registers used are empty, while an additional register holds all input agents).
-Sadly, no such guarantees are given in our model.
+No such guarantees are given in our model.
 Instead, we have to deal with adversarial initialisation, i.e.\ the notion that registers hold arbitrary values in the initial configuration.
 Section~\ref{ssec:error-detection} describes the problems that arise, as well as our strategies for dealing with them.